 Session work over the years has included work for artists such as Madness, Micky Hart, Pele, Paul Heaton (Beautiful South), Helen Watson, Delirious (Cutting Edge 1), Matt Redman, Chris de Burgh, Robin Mark, Graham Kendrick and Kim Hill amongst many others.

 Two new recording projects are underway, one being produced by Scott Minor at his vintage studio using restored vintage tape and outboard effects equipment, a Neve desk, and utilising CLASP recording technology.
 This will showcase his new acoustic/folk/band songs .
-The second was recorded live at 5th Avenue in Knoxville with Will Reagan co-producing and engineering, and is filled with modern Liturgical sacred music.
-Overdubs and edits are taking place during the winter of 2014 and will continue through early 2015 before a Spring release.
+The second was recorded live at 5th Avenue in Knoxville with Will Reagan co-producing/ engineering, and will showcase modern Liturgical sacred music.
+Overdubs and edits are taking place during 2015 prior to an announcement of release dates.
+Stay tuned!